janepan9917/janepan9917.github.io/_pages/about.md

 Previously, I completed my Master's at Princeton University, where I was advised by [Danqi Chen](https://www.cs.princeton.edu/~danqic/).
 I worked in the Princeton NLP Group and was named a Siebel Scholar by the Princeton Department of Computer Science.
 I graduated _magna cum laude_ from Columbia University with a B.S. in Applied Mathematics, where I was a Davis Scholar working with [Chunhua Weng](https://people.dbmi.columbia.edu/~chw7007/) on NLP for the biomedical domain.
 Before I dived into NLP research, I worked in quantitative finance and data science at Morgan Stanley and Acadian Asset Management.

 I love teaching mathematics, especially proof-based courses or courses related to machine learning.
-At Princeton, I taught machine learning (COS 324) and introductory theoretical computer science (COS 340/240); at Columbia, I taught Artificial Intelligence (COMS 4701) and Discrete Mathematics (COMS 3203).
+At Princeton, I was the Head TA for introductory machine learning (COS 324) and also taught introductory theoretical computer science (COS 340/240).
+At Columbia, I taught Artificial Intelligence (COMS 4701) and Discrete Mathematics (COMS 3203).

 In my free time, I enjoy reading and writing; my favorite author is John Steinbeck, and I am highly interested in the work of modernist poets like Wallace Stevens and T.S.
 Eliot.
 My latest hobbies include baking and hand embroidery.